 Submissions must be presented on four 20" x 20" digital boards.
-All boards are required to be uploaded through the ACSA website as Portable Document Format (PDF) or image (JPEG) files.
+All boards are required to be uploaded through the ACSA website as BMP, GIF, JPEG, JPG, or PNG files.
 The names of student participants, their schools, or faculty sponsors, must NOT appear on the boards, or in the project title or project title file name(s).